shawkiIIalasy/project-management/README.md

  2. also can be an manager access code to allow manager to register to platform.

+Manager Access code will be valid for only one manage.
+Employee(Department access code) Access code will be valid for any employee on the department.

 ### Prerequisites

 * Apache Server